Links on Android Authority may earn us a commission. Learn more.

 Price: Free (usually)

 Most weather apps let you check your local weather.
 However, we already have a list full of those so we wanted to highlight local weather apps.
 These apps focus only on your area and feature a lot of the same things as generic weather apps, including severe weather alerts, daily forecasts, and current weather.
 What makes these stand out is the individual coverage for a specific area.
-These people are the same as the ones who track tornado warnings on TV and the app is an extension of that level of coverage that you just don’t get with apps like Dark Sky or 1Weather.
+These people are the same as the ones who track tornado warnings on TV and the app is an extension of that level of coverage that you just don’t get with big weather apps.
 Search the Play Store for local weather channels from your area.
 There are simply too many to list here.

 Local dating: Tinder